 Important things to know:

-When you are making any theme changes on your site (When Cloudflare is enabled), you need to purge Cloudflare cache under settings and enable Development mode.
-WordPress users can use plugin call Sunny, using it you can purge cache manually or it automatically purge cache when you publishes a new blog post.
+When you are making any theme changes on your site (when Cloudflare is enabled), you need to purge Cloudflare cache under settings and enable the Development mode.

-Make sure you check your website loading time before and after setting up Cloudflare to see the performance difference yourself.
-If you are using Cloudflare and knows any major advantage, do let us know via comments.
-Don’t forget to share this articles with others on Facebook and your community.
+Make sure you check your website’s loading time before and after setting up Cloudflare to see the performance difference yourself.

 which plan you’re using Free or Pro.
 For Cloudflare.